IBM/vision-tools/misc/migrationAides/designNotes.md

  5. All scripts must at least log to STDERR.
 This allows all logging to be available via the kubernetes/OCP logs facility.

+#### Version 2 Changes

+Version 2 no longer supports database migrations independent of filesystem migrations.
+Filesystem data can be migrated without the database, but the database migration requires the filesystem to be transferred also.

 ### Filesystem Migration